arangodb/docs/3.5/deployment-cloud-aws.md

 ---
 layout: default
-description: ArangoDB can be deployed on AWS or other cloud platforms
+description: ArangoDB can be deployed on Amazon Web Services (AWS) in multiple ways.
 ---
 Deploying ArangoDB on AWS
 =========================